saroj-farhana/Programming-labs/hmm-tagger/README.md

 Introduction:
 ============

-	In this project we use pomegrante library to build a hidden Makrov model for parts of speecht tagging with universal dataset.
+	In this project we use pomegrante library to build a hidden Makrov model for parts of speech tagging with universal dataset.

 Getting Started: